 Disabled Access Accommodation in Minehead, Somerset

 We offer accessible wheelchair accommodation here at Woodcombe.
 We aim to do our best at our accommodation to cater for those with restricted mobility – whilst all our Lodges and Rose Cottage are on one level, there is either one or two steps involved.
 We have therefore equipped three of our Lodges, Holly, Laburnum, and Cherry to be accessible to our wheelchair user guests.

 Holly Lodge our largest Lodge has four bedrooms and three bathrooms including a wet room with a shower wheelchair provided.
 It can sleep up to 10 and has some wonderful views from its two verandas running from the slopes of Exmoor right down over Minehead to the sea.
 Accessibility assessment level M2

 Laburnum Lodge has three bedrooms one of which is not accessible but the remaining double and twin bedrooms are.
 The Lodge has a main bathroom and again a wet room with a shower wheelchair provided.
 There is both a veranda with superb views and a patio area.
 Accessibility assessment level M2

 Cherry Tree Lodge has two bedrooms one double and one twin bedroom.
-The double has an en-suite shower which is not accessible but the main bathroom is and has a bath with shower over and a bath board is supplied.
-Accessibility assessment level M1
+The double has an en-suite shower which is not accessible but the main bathroom is a shower wet room with shower wheel chair provided.
+Accessibility assessment level M1 We do not recommend trying to fit a profile bed in to Cherry Lodge as there is no space to store the furniture already in the Lodge

 Hiring of hoists, wheelchairs and profile beds is possible in the local area and we can put you in contact with these services if you do not have contacts of your own.
 We do ask for equipment to be delivered on the day of arrival and removed on the day of departure as the equipment can get in the way of other guests.
 We are more than happy to help with deliveries, installation etc and if furniture needs to be moved around to make life easier.